JuliaLang/julia/doc/src/manual/mathematical-operations.md

 infix syntax `A ⊗ B` for Kronecker products ([`kron`](@ref)), then `[A,B] .⊗ [C,D]` will compute `[A⊗C, B⊗D]` with no additional coding.

+Combining dot operators with numeric literals can be ambiguous.
+For example, it is not clear whether `1.+x` means `1. + x` or `1 .+ x`.
+Therefore this syntax is disallowed, and spaces must be used around the operator in such cases.

 ## Numeric Comparisons

 Standard comparison operations are defined for all the primitive numeric types: